vpakhuchyi/censor/README.md

 Output: `main.address{City: [******], State: [******], Zip: [******]}`
 ```

-If you want to display some fields, you have to use `log:"display"` tag:
+If you want to display some fields, you have to use `sanitiser:"display"` tag:

 ```go
 package main